artica/website/_posts/blog/2017-05-26-summer-residence.markdown

 - Materials and components your project requires (although we can advise you where to purchase what you need)

 If you are interested in applying please send us an email to <a href="mailto:info@artica.cc?subject=Artist/Makers Summer Residency">info@artica.cc</a> presenting yourself and what you would like to explore at Artica during your summer residency.
 Deadline for submissions 30th of June.
 The period of residency is up for discussion.

+This residency is part of our R&D project on <a href="http://physical-computing.artica.cc/">physical computing</a> developed with incentive of <a href="https://www.portugal2020.pt/Portal2020">Portugal 2020</a>.